krkn-chaos/krkn/docs/node_scenarios.md

 How to set up AWS cli to run node scenarios is defined [here](cloud_setup.md#aws)

 #### Baremetal
 **NOTE**: Baremetal requires setting the IPMI user and password to power on, off, and reboot nodes, using the config options `bm_user` and `bm_password`.

-It currently assumes that all nodes have the same user and password, and that the cluster stores the IPMI address of each node.
-That is not always the case depending on how the cluster is created.
+It can either be set in the root of the entry in the scenarios config, or it can be set per machine.

+If no per-machine addresses are specified, kraken attempts to use the BMC value in the BareMetalHost object.
+To list them, you can do 'oc get bmh -o wide --all-namespaces'.
+If the BMC values are blank, you must specify them per-machine using the config option 'bmc_addr' as specified below.

+For per-machine settings, add a "bmc_info" section to the entry in the scenarios config.
+Inside there, add a configuration section using the node name.
+In that, add per-machine settings.
+Valid settings are 'bmc_user', 'bmc_password', and 'bmc_addr'.
+For examples, see the example node scenario or the example below.

 **NOTE**: Baremetal requires oc (openshift client) be installed on the machine running Kraken.